111+ Linux Statistics and Facts – Linux Rocks!

 Security is paramount for every company, organization, or government, which fears (or has already suffered from) a data breach.

-There are also many military establishments that prefer Linux over every other OS.
-Most of them decide to do so in order to avoid contributing to the biggest data breaches statistics.
+Many military establishments prefer Linux over every other OS.
+Most of them decide to do so to avoid contributing to the biggest data breaches statistics.

 Military… security… you get the picture.